brendonperkins/Capstone/README.md

 **Objective:** Develop models using multiple classifiers that predict whether an individual's annual income exceeds $50K based on 14 input paramters provided in the dataset.
 Compare and contrast the models to select the best model and extract feature importances for the best model.

 # Summarized Results
+- The Random Forest model trained with F1-Scoring provides the best overall performance with AUC=0.91 and F1=0.70 indicating that it is excellent at distinguishing beteween the target variable's positive and negative classes.
+Its Accuracy=0.84 was also the highest among models not specifically trained using Accuracy as the scoring metric and only slightly smaller than the model with the best Accuracy=0.86.
 - The F1-scored Random Forest model identified Captial-Gains, Marital Status, Relationship, Education, Occupation, and Age as the top 6 most important parameters for predicting the likelihood of achieving incomes >$50K.
 The least important parameters included race, native-country, gender, and working class as the least significant.
 - Entrepreneurs are more likely to exceed the $50K income threshold, followed by individuals working in Federal, State, and Local governments, and individuals working in the private sector (See Plot 12).
 - Higher levels of education correspond with higher probabilities of exceeding the $50K income threshold (See Plot 13).